google-deepmind/mujoco/doc/overview.rst

 tree); weld two bodies together; make two surfaces slide on each other; fix the position of a joint or tendon; couple the positions of two joints or two tendons via a cubic polynomial.

+Deformable
+^^^^^^^^^^

+These are collections of massless stretchable geometric elements (capsules, triangles or tetrahedra) connecting vertices that are defined within different moving body frames.
+These stretchable elements support collisions and contact forces, which are then distributed to all the interconnected bodies.
+Flexes also generate passive and constraint forces as needed to simulate deformable entities with the desired material properties.

 Contact pair
 ^^^^^^^^^^^^